microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 Private and protected members in a class affect their compatibility.
 When an instance of a class is checked for compatibility, if the target type contains a private member, then the source type must also contain a private member that originated from the same class.
-Likewise, the same applies for an instance with a protected member.
+Likewise, the same applies to an instance with a protected member.
-This allows a class to be assignment compatible with its super class, but *not* with classes from a different inheritance hierarchy which otherwise have the same shape.
+This allows a class to be assignment compatible with its super class, but *not* with classes from a different inheritance hierarchy which otherwise has the same shape.

 # Generics